LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 **Ability to exclude certain 4E metrics within Configuration tab:** As some brands are unique and may not leverage specific 4E metrics to analyze their operational performance, the Performance Optimizer will provide the ability to disable these metrics so that they are not displayed within the dashboard or calculated into the 4E composite scores.
 This provides relevant and accurate 4E performance results based on a brand's operation model.

-**Ability to start tagging Line Of Business (LOBs) by purpose:**  Users will be able to to capture the primary and secondary “Line Of Business Purpose(s)”, so that in the future they can associate the purpose of an LOB(s), assess performance and benchmark my LOBs against LOBs with similar purpose within the same vertical.
+**Ability to start tagging Line Of Business (LOBs) by purpose:**  Users will be able to to capture the primary and secondary “Line Of Business Purpose(s)”, so that in the future they can associate the purpose of an LOB(s), assess performance and benchmark their LOBs against LOBs with similar purpose within the same vertical.

-**Opportunities panel redesign:** This provides the user the ability to filter by 4E within the Opportunity panel so they can easily focus on specific category metrics.
+**Opportunities panel redesign:** This provides users with the ability to filter by 4E within the Opportunity panel so they can easily focus on specific category metrics.
 Enhancement also includes color coding 4E metric based on their respective 4E category.

-**Addition of In App and Web channels to the Channel Panel:** This enhancements provides users the ability to see App and Web entry points in the Channel Panel by Source, so that these two entry points are no longer categorized into “other”.
+**Addition of In App and Web channels to the Channel Panel:** This enhancement provides users with the ability to see App and Web entry points in the Channel Panel by Source, so that these two entry points are no longer categorized as “Other”.

-**Complete in-depth analysis with data to text diagnostics**: The Diagnostic portion of the Performance Optimizer will provide users tactical diagnostics by metric, previously by 4E category, trending data and target deviations are displayed within headers, and the user is guided to additional Conversational Cloud locations to further complete a root cause analysis.
+**Complete in-depth analysis with data to text diagnostics**: The Diagnostic portion of the Performance Optimizer will provide users with tactical diagnostics by metric, previously by 4E category.
+Trending data and target deviations are displayed within headers, and the user is guided to additional Conversational Cloud locations to further complete a root cause analysis.

 ## Messaging window enhancements